Cratis/Chronicle/Documentation/fundamentals/concepts.md

 The type itself will then represent metadata that can be leveraged at runtime to reason about the code and also provide functionality such as authorization or validation rules based on the type.

+The encapsulation should only be for a single value.
+That means you shouldn't have more properties than a single value.
+This is due to how all the serializers work internally, they wouldn't know how to resolve anything but a single value.
+All serializers and converters converts back and forth from the primitive representation.

 When we do these formalization, there is an underlying base type that represents these called `ConceptAs<>`.
 With it we can handle cross cutting things like serialization of these types.